LATEST: Number of confirmed Covid-19 cases in Offaly continues to increase

 The number of confirmed cases of Covid-19 in Offaly continues to rise according to the latest figures from the Health Surveillance Monitoring Unit.

-There have now been 314 cases confirmed in the county since the outbreak began, an increase of nine from Sunday.
+There have now been 346 cases confirmed in the county since the outbreak began, an increase of seven from Wednesday.

-The number of confirmed cases in Westmeath now stands at 540 while in Laois the number of confirmed cases has increased to 237.
-Longford has the lowest number of cases in the Midlands at 213.
+The number of confirmed cases in Westmeath now stands at 627 while in Longford the number of cases has risen to 259.

-The Health Protection Surveillance Centre has today been informed that a total of 16 people with COVID-19 who have tragically died.
-That is the lowest number of reported deaths since April 12.
-There have now been a total 1,319 COVID-19 related deaths in Ireland.
+Laois has the lowest number of cases in the Midlands at 243.

+The number of daily confirmed cases of Covid-19 in Ireland has dropped to the lowest level since March 22 according to the latest update from the Health Protection Surveillance Centre.

-As of 11am Monday 4 May, the HPSC has been notified of 266 new confirmed cases of COVID-19.
-There is now a total of 21,772 confirmed cases of COVID-19 in Ireland.
+As of 11am Thursday 7 May the HPSC has been notified of 137 new confirmed cases of COVID-19.
+There is now a total of 22,385 confirmed cases of COVID-19 in Ireland.
+That number of 137 is the lowest since March 22 when there were 121 confirmed cases.
+The number of tests carried out has increased significantly in the interim.

+The Health Protection Surveillance Centre has today been informed that 29 people with COVID-19 have tragically died in Ireland.
+There have now been a total 1,403* COVID-19 related deaths in Ireland.

 Leave your comment